Nutrition, exercise classes

 •Children's immunization shots at 2 months, 4 months, 6 months, 12 months, 15 months and 18 months.
 Information: 410-222-4896 or the community health section at aahealth.org/immunizations.

 •Family planning services with free pregnancy tests, counseling, low-cost exams, lab tests and low-cost birth control supplies to women younger than 25.
 For an appointment: 410-222-7144.

-•Free pregnancy and baby-care kits from the Anne Arundel Healthy Babies Coalition offer tips on calming a crying baby.
-The kits contain information on having a healthy pregnancy and baby.
+•Free pregnancy and baby-care kits from the Anne Arundel Healthy Babies Coalition.
+The kits contain information for pregnant women, parents, grandparents and caregivers of children from birth to 5 years old.
 Information: http://www.aahealthybabies.org or call 410-222-7223.
 For information about car seats and a list of inspection locations, call Maryland Kids in Safety Seats: 800-370-7328.
 To take the online "Taking Care of a Baby" class, which includes information on safe sleeping and how to calm a crying baby, go to http://www.aahealthybabies.org.

 •Education and outreach programs for adolescents and parents.
 Topics for discussion include benefits of abstinence, responsible decision-making, pregnancy prevention and prevention of sexually transmitted diseases.
 Information: Healthy Teens and Young Adults, 410-222-4468.

 •The REACH health care program offers low-cost doctor visits, checkups, prescription medicine, lab work and tests, radiology services and dental services to uninsured county residents.
 Information: 410-222-4531.

 •Comprehensive medical coverage to income-eligible families, children and pregnant women through managed-care organizations via the Medical Assistance for Families/MCHP program.
 Applications: 410-222-4792.

 •Maryland birth certificates.
 Information: aahealth.org or 410-222-4462.